 Of course, choosing Istio only makes sense if you have the engineering resources to dedicate to it.
 Istio adopters often resort to handling its complexity by hiring a team of service mesh engineers.

 The bottom line

-If you want a service mesh that “just works” and gets out of your way; if speed and resource consumption are critical; and if you are bought into the Kubernetes model of operations—Linkerd will be the best choice.
-If you have highly specialized requirements that Linkerd can’t meet, and are willing to make the requisite engineering investment in Istio, then use Istio.
+If security is a primary concern; if you want a service mesh that “just works” and gets out of your way; if speed and resource consumption are critical; and if you are bought into the Kubernetes model of operations—Linkerd will be the best choice.
+If you have highly specialized requirements that Linkerd can’t meet, and are willing to make the requisite engineering investment in Istio, then you should use Istio.